 Can tall and small people use it ok?

 Yep, it works really well for people of most sizes even at very tall well over 6 foot.

 Pro’s and Con’s of the Pro XS Sports Cross Trainer:

-Being able to handle up to 18 and a half stones in weight this home cross body trainer impressed us right from the start.
+Being able to handle up to 15.7 stones in weight (100kg), this home cross body trainer impressed us right from the start.